Best Dog Breeds for Retirees: Top Companions for an Active 55+ Lifestyle

 In This Article

 The kind of dog that will fit nicely into your life depends on many factors, such as your activity level, time available, and how comfortable you are with training.
-In general, these are the characteristics that will probably make a dog a good companion for seniors.
+In general, these are the characteristics that will make a dog a good companion for seniors.

 Temperament

 Some dogs simply require a lot of attention.
 If a dog is nervous and tends to react to scary situations with aggressive behavior, it’s probably not the best choice for you.
 Some dog breeds, such as huskies and cattle dogs, need a lot of activity and mental stimulation to be happy, and they can get bored and destructive if they don’t get it.
-You’ll probably be happiest with a dog that is easy to train and happy to go along with what you’re doing.
+You’ll probably be happiest with a dog that’s easy to train and happy to go along with what you’re doing.

 Exercise Needs